Scholarships and Grants

 All admitted applicants and current students have extensive financial aid resources available to them on BLS Connect, including student loan debt management, student loan default, student loan interest rates/ fees repayment options, BLS LRAP (Loan Repayment Assistance Program), and Federal Public Service Loan Forgiveness.

 Every admitted applicant has the option to attend financial aid webinars, and to receive one-on-one financial aid counseling.
-Email Sissel.email@example.com to participate in a webinar or to request a counseling appointment.
+Email firstname.lastname@example.org to request a counseling session.

 Yellow Ribbon Program